wdouglascampbell/secure-macos-scripts/README.md

 1. Follow the displayed instructions and respond to the questions and password requests.<br /><br />**Important: Do not skip backing up the recovery key file if prompted!**<br /><br />
 1. Once the script has finished, you will be ask if you want to reboot the computer.
 You are **strongly** encouraged to reboot the computer and go through the new sign in process while these changes are fresh in your mind.

+***
+**Important -- What should you do if no recovery key file was generated?**

+If FileVault was already enabled when you ran this script you will not have been prompted to back up a recovery key file.
+This most likely means that your recovery key is stored with Apple.

+We do not recommend storing recovery keys with Apple for security reasons.

+Instead you should run the utility script [```u4-generate-new-recovery-key.command```](#u4-generate-new-recovery-key.command) to generate a new recovery key and store it in a file for you to back up to a secure location (e.g. your company Google Drive).
+***

 ### ```2-configure-system-wide-security-settings.command```

 This script ensures that system-wide settings are set to values appropriate for keeping the computer secure.
 Most of the changes can be automated but some require manual intervention.